radia78/Transformer2/README.md

 The full dataset can be viewed in my HuggingFace page [here](https://huggingface.co/)

 ### Tokenizer Preparation
-To prepare the tokenizer, I train a hugging face model using my cleaned dataset.
-I made sure that the vocabulary size of the tokenizer is consistent with the one from the paper (roughly 37k tokens between German)
+To prepare the tokenizer, I train a BPE tokenizer using my cleaned dataset.
+I made sure that the vocabulary size of the tokenizer is consistent with the one from the paper (roughly 37k tokens between German).
+To train the tokenizer, run the following code on your terminal:
+'''
+python3 prepare_tokenizers.py
+'''

 ## Training the Model
 ## Performance Evaluation
 ### BLEU Score